clokam13/nodejs-api-tutorial/README.md

 In this repository you will find basic boiler plate code for building a Node JS and Express REST API.
 You can access this code in the /src folder of this repository.

+## What will you learn?

+- What is REST, HTTP and API?
+- What are Node JS and Express JS?
+- Create a basic Node JS project structure
+- Building a REST API using Node JS and Express JS
+- Using Express router in your API
+- Testing your API with Postman

 ## Tutorial Steps

 Initialize your Node JS project with,